How Merkel could charm Trump

-- She has a doctorate in quantum mechanics and is known for her obsessive attention to detail

-Matthew Qvortrup's is a professor of Applied Political Science and International Relations at Coventry University.
+Matthew Qvortrup is a professor of Applied Political Science and International Relations at Coventry University.
 His book "Angela Merkel: Europe's Most Influential Leader" is published by Overlook.
 The opinions in this article belong to the author.

 (CNN)Angela Merkel has been reading Playboy, she reportedly revealed to her (mostly) female entourage.
 Not that the German Chancellor is given to magazines with scantily clad women.
 But it was the only way she could get a full understanding of US President Donald Trump.